-We are all about the hidden narratives – the sections of society that have previously been ignored by museums.
+We are all about making hidden lives visible – the sections of society that have been left out of traditional museum narratives.

 We work with local people to creatively explore collections of objects that belong to ordinary people – diaries, documents, love letters photographs and more.

-These then form the exhibitions of MOOP, which reveal the power of objects to tell ordinary people's stories.
-We are all about the hidden narratives – the sections of society that have previously been ignored by museums.
+The results of this practice become the exhibits and installations displayed in our ‘pop-up’ museum.
+Revealing the power and ability of objects to tell ordinary people's stories.
+We are all about making visible hidden lives – the sections of society that have been left out of traditional museum narratives.

 Our first pop-up museum took place at The Spire during the Brighton Fringe Festival in 2018, where we won the Brighton Fringe Visual Arts Award in Association with HOUSE and AOH.

-Exploring deeper themes that arise from the museum…
+Exploring deeper themes that arise in the museum

 Responding to found and everyday objects

-MOOP creates bespoke workshops that support the participants to find creative ways of responding to everyday objects, as well as teaching the theory behind archiving and museums.
-Participants are then introduced to different creative skills for animating their objects or collections.
+MOOP creates workshops that support participants to find creative ways to respond to everyday objects.
+Teaching museum and archiving theory, studying artists work and practice based sessions where participants are introduced to creative skills for exploring their objects or collections.
 These workshops are for members of the public or can be used as launch pads for discussion at an event.

-Previous events have included the Chamber of Commerce - Brighton ‘Look Up’ Summit, where MOOP created a bespoke interactive event during which participants expressed questions or requests for their businesses through found objects and attached their business cards.
+The first ‘pop-up” museum was filled with installations/exhibits created by participants following a 6 week programme of thes workshops.
+Working with guest speakers, visiting artists and ourselves and leading to powerful work.
+We have also developed bespoke workshops for events including Brighton’s Chamber of Commerce ‘Look Up’ Summit, where MOOP created an interactive event during which participants expressed questions or requests for their businesses through found objects.
 These objects were made into an interactive museum exhibition that people could peruse and then respond to with answers, their own queries, or attach business cards in response to people whom they felt they could help.
 This created a totally new and unique way of networking.